Access our Pharmacy System

 - Compliance Monitoring

-The drug utilization review serves as a measure to ensure that drug usage criteria are met and satisfy FDA guidelines, and clinical protocols as adopted by our plan’s Pharmacy and Therapeutic Committee, and Medispan’s Criteria.
-Based on this review, the attending pharmacist and/or physician can make the most beneficial decision to the patient involving their pharmaceutical care.
+The drug utilization review serves as a measure to ensure that drug usage criteria are met and satisfy FDA guidelines, and clinical protocols reviewed by our plan’s Clinical Pharmacy Committee, and Medispan’s Criteria.
+Based on this review, the attending pharmacist and/or physician can make the most beneficial decision for the patient involving their pharmaceutical care.

 What to do if you have a problem or complaint about getting a Part D drug?